How to grow moonflower vine in your garden

 You might also notice the plant dropping its bottom-most leaves toward the end of the season.
 I always chalked this up to the plant running out of room in the pot and needed to conserve energy, directing its efforts toward the new growth and killing off the old.

-I do not do anything special for the moonflower vine.
-I have grown them in two different homes with different soil compositions, as well as in pots.
+I have grown these plants in two different homes with different soil compositions, as well as in pots.
 Because of that, I believe that they are an easy vine to grow!
 And they have flowered like crazy.

 However, you can encouraging blooming on your moonflower vine by making sure it gets enough light.
 Mine gets direct sun nearly all day long.
 Give it plenty of water, too—even in the ground, it will wilt with extreme heat.